 Buying a Ragdoll Cat

-If you are looking how to get a ragdoll cat, then you should begin by searching for authorized catteries in your area.
-It is absolutely essential that you get your cat from a breeder because that is the only guarantee that you will get a purebred Ragdoll cat.
-The kittens in this breed look a lot like kittens of other breeds, which means that it is quite easy to get scammed unless you seek your cat in a well-reputed cattery.
-You should take the time to talk to the breeders to find people with whom you connect with.
-You should also request to see the parents of the kittens because this should give you an idea of what the kittens will grow up to look like.
+The kittens in this breed look a lot like kittens of other breeds, which means that it is pretty easy to get scammed unless you seek your cat in a well-reputed cattery.
+It would be best if you took the time to talk to the breeders to find people with whom you connect.
+You should also request to see the kittens’ parents because this should give you an idea of what the kittens will grow up to look like.

 Ragdoll Cat & Kitten Pricing Suggestions